Jacarte/jacarte.github.io/_pages/about.md

   align: right
   image: prof_pic2.jpg
   address: >
-    <p>Lindhagensgatan 112</p>
+    <p>Rådmansgatan 40</p>
-    <p>11251 Stockholm, Sweden</p>
+    <p>Stockholm, Sweden</p>

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
-years: [2024, 2023, 2022, 2021, 2020, 2019]
+years: [2025, 2024, 2023, 2022, 2021, 2020, 2019]
 ---
  <h2>About me</h2>

-I earned my Master's Degree in Computer Science from the University of Havana, Cuba, in 2016.
-Since 2019, I've been furthering my academic journey, earning my PhD degree at the esteemed KTH Royal Institute of Technology, specializing in <a href="https://www.jacarte.me/thesis/">Software Diversification</a> to enhance reliability and security, with a primary emphasis on WebAssembly.
+I've earned my PhD degree at KTH Royal Institute of Technology, specializing in Automated Testing, Artificial Program Synthesis and <a href="https://www.jacarte.me/thesis/">Software Diversification</a> to enhance reliability and security.

-I am a Senior Software Engineer at [Sinch](https://sinch.com/).
-I do voice bots, lots of AI and audio streaming ;)
+I am a Senior Software Engineer at [Trustly](https://www.trustly.com/).
+I do low latency systems and lots of AI ;)

 <h2>Logs</h2>
 <div class="collab">